 \subsection{Interpretations of the soft excess inside clusters}

-The soft excess detected inside clusters can be explained by the thermal emission of sub-virial WARM gas.
-Inside the virial radius the WARM gas is substantially more clumpy that the hot ICM (see Fig. \ref{fig:THERMO}), with a significant mass fraction (from 0.1 to more than 10\%, see Fig. \ref{fig:MASS}) producing the inner soft excess at a level of 0.1 to more than 10\% of the hot ICM emission (see Fig. \ref{fig:SxMassPlot}).
+The soft excess detected inside clusters can be explained by the thermal emission of subvirial WARM gas.
+Inside the virial radius, the WARM gas is substantially more clumpy that the hot ICM (see Fig. \ref{fig:THERMO}), with a significant mass fraction (from 0.1\% to more than 10\%; see Fig. \ref{fig:MASS}) producing the inner soft excess at a level of 0.1 to more than 10\% of the hot ICM emission (see Fig. \ref{fig:SxMassPlot}).
 Its large scatter is consistent with the detection of only $\sim 40$\% of clusters with a soft excess with \rosat\ (see Fig.~\ref{fig:ROSAT}).

-Exploring the origin of inner soft X--ray excess, we found that the large observed scatter might be explained be the large variety of cluster dynamical state (see Fig.~\ref{fig:relax_Sx}).
-Indeed, we found that soft excess is stronger for the more clumpy clusterss.
-This trend is significant, with the excess decreasing from 1–10\% for the more clumpy objects to less than 0.1\% for the most homogeneous ones (see Fig.~\ref{fig:relax_Sx}).
-Our results suggests that the soft X--ray excess is mainly produced by substructures which host WCGM gas (see Fig.~\ref{fig:Illustration}).
-This interpretation of a soft X--ray "boost" inside clusters is also in agreement with past studies who found that inhomogeneities boost estimates of the X-ray emissivity \citep[see e.g.][]{Planelles2017,Ghirardini2018}.
-Recently, \cite{Marini2024} found that X-ray bright objects in their cores (i.e., within $r_{500}$) exhibit rapid mass accretion during the later stages of their evolution in the Magneticum simulation \citep{Magneticum}.
-Additionally, \cite{gouin2022} demonstrated a strong correlation between a cluster’s formation time, accretion rate, and degree of relaxation with the asymmetries in its gas distribution.
-According to these studies one can infer that a large excess of soft X-rays is related to an unrelaxed clusters, as a consequence of a late-stage mass assembly history.
-In contrast, early-formed relaxed clusters should preferentially have lower soft excess.
+Exploring the origin of the inner soft X--ray excess, we found that the large observed scatter might be explained be the large variety of dynamical cluster states (see Fig.~\ref{fig:relax_Sx}).
+We found that the soft excess is stronger for the more clumpy clusters.
+This trend is significant, and the excess decreases from 1–10\% for the more clumpy objects to less than 0.1\% for the most homogeneous ones (see Fig.~\ref{fig:relax_Sx}).
+Our results suggests that the soft X--ray excess is mainly produced by substructures that host WCGM gas (see Fig.~\ref{fig:Illustration}).
+This interpretation of a soft X--ray boost inside clusters also agrees with previous studies that found that inhomogeneities boost the estimates of the X-ray emissivity \citep[see e.g.][]{Planelles2017,Ghirardini2018}.